wangjohn/wangjohn.github.io/_posts/2013-08-07-isolated-namespaces.md

 Thus, when Active Model looks for the name of a model, it will first detect whether or not is uses relative namespacing.
 The relative namespacing could be defined by using `isolate_namespace` inside of an engine.
 The Active Model logic is in charge of checking to see whether a relative namespace should be used.

 This paradigm is used throughout `isolated_namespace`.
-It involves defining a method which can be thought of as a configuration, then checking whether the method exists in the appropriate methods that need this configuration.
+It involves defining a method which can be thought of as a configuration, then checking whether the method exists on a module when that configuration is needed.
 For example, the paradigm is used for making sure that the helper methods in an isolated engine are isolated correctly.

 ## Helper Methods

-The following two methods are defined on the singleton module:
+The following two methods are defined on the singleton module by `isolate_namespace`:

 {% highlight ruby %}
 unless mod.respond_to?(:railtie_helpers_paths)